Topics Map > Microsoft 365 > OneDrive

 - Use folders to share groups of files with others online

-Review sharing privileges in OneDrive on at least a quarterly basis:
+Review sharing privileges in OneDrive, SharePoint, and Teams on at least a quarterly basis: